junxit/us-congress-bills-111/bill.md

     - **(C)** in paragraph (2), as so redesignated, by inserting “, except for the program under part Q of this title” before the period.
   - **(2)** *Law enforcement computer systems* Section 107 of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
 3712f) is amended by adding at the end the following:
     > - **(c)** *Exception* This section shall not apply to any grant made under part Q of this title.

+- **(k)** *Effective date* This section and the amendments made by this section shall apply with respect to grants awarded under part Q of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
+3796dd et seq.) on or after the date of enactment of this Act.

 ## § 3.
 Report by Inspector General required